 What alpha attempts to do is answer the question: If an investment strategy experiences the same volatility (risk) as the S&P 500, how much additional return would have been earned above what the S&P 500 delivered?
 In other words, did the investment strategy add value to what would have otherwise been achieved by simply investing in an S&P 500 index fund?

-Due to the nature alpha, it does not make sense to calculate a value for fixed income funds such as the F or G Funds.
+Due to the nature of alpha, it does not make sense to calculate a value for fixed income funds such as the F Fund.
 In addition, since the C Fund is itself an S&P 500 index fund, it will have an alpha of zero.
-We can see the alpha values for the TSP Model, as well as the S and I Funds below.
+We can see the alpha values for the TSP Model, as well as the blended portfolio below.

 What this chart shows is actually quite eye-opening if you understand the data.
-It tells us that if the TSP Model had experienced the same amount of risk as the S&P 500 (or C Fund), it would have earned an extra 6.17% per year above what the S&P 500 delivered.
+It tells us that if the TSP Model had experienced the same amount of volatility as the S&P 500 (recall that it had a beta of 0.48, meaning it only experienced 48% of the volatility of the S&P 500), it would have earned an extra 4.77% per year above what the S&P 500 delivered.
 That’s an awful lot of outperformance.

 When it comes to understanding the effectiveness of an investment strategy, the metrics we’ve outlined here are critical because they offer a complete picture of overall performance.
 Rather than focusing only on returns, as most investment managers do, we’ve lifted up our proverbial skirt to show you the risk that is inherent in our strategy as well.
 As a secondary benefit, this performance data also provides you with everything you would need to compare our TSP Model against other strategies in an apples to apples manner.